Senate Democrats Urge FBI to Assess Security at Mar-a-Lago

 In statement issued Wednesday, Evan Turk, an attorney representing Yang, said that his client does not know Zhang.
 Turk also disputed reports tying Yang to Lee.
 “The Dr. Lee that has been mentioned in several articles was pictured with our client twice,” Turk added.
 “Beyond that, she states that she has no relationship with him.
 They were guests at the same event.
 That’s all.
 It seems that a lot of the media reports are recklessly inferring a relationship that simply does not exist.”

+Update: The Secret Service will brief the leaders of the House Oversight Committee on Thursday morning about the security breach at Mar-a-Lago, that committee’s Chairman Rep. Elijah Cummings (D-Md.), told the Washington Post.
+House Intelligence Committee Chairman Adam Schiff (D-Calif.) also wrote to Wray on Wednesday.
+“The incident with Ms. Zhang raises grave counterintelligence and other concerns,” Schiff wrote.
+He asked Wray to respond to Democrats’ March 15 letter and to address questions about security at Mar-a-Lago.
+The questions include what steps the Trump Organization is taking to prevent the collection of classified information at the club.
+“How do the imperatives of protecting that information conflict with revenue raising goals of the private club?”
+Schiff asks.

-Read the Democrats’ letter:
+Read Senate Democrats’ letter: